dhocker/athomepowerlineserver/README.md

 ## Build Environment

 AtHomePowerlineServer is written in Python 2.7.
-A suitable development environment would use virtualenv and virtualenvwrapper to create a working virtual environment.
+Use virtualenv and virtualenvwrapper to create a working virtual environment named elfstone_athomeserver.
 The requirements.txt file can be used with pip to create the required virtual environment with all dependencies.
+Complete details for installation, setup and configuration can be found in the AtHomePowerlineServer.pdf document.

 AtHomePowerlineServer was developed using PyCharm CE.
 PyCharm CE is highly recommended.
 However, a good text editor of your choice is all that is really required.

 ## Documentation